massblabla/ThousandMazesFont/README.md

 ## Building
 To build the font, you must do the following:
 Preparation:
 * Make sure you have Python 3 installed on your computer.
+Check with `python --version` or `python3 --version`.
 * If done then type in the terminal: `$ pip install pillow fontforge`.

 After that is done, then you can build the font by doing the following: